California is 1st state to require women on corporate boards

-SACRAMENTO, Calif. — California has become the first state to require publicly traded companies to include women on their boards of directors, one of a series of laws boosting or protecting women that Gov. Jerry Brown signed Sunday.
+SACRAMENTO, Calif. — California has become the first state to require publicly traded companies to include women on their boards of directors, one of several laws boosting or protecting women that Gov. Jerry Brown signed Sunday.

 The measure requires at least one female director on the board of each California-based public corporation by the end of next year.
 Companies would need up to three female directors by the end of 2021, depending on the number of board seats.